zhpinkman/reminder_telegram_bot/README.md

 # reminder_telegram_bot
-A simple telegram bot reminding different events at the pre-defined time.
+A simple telegram bot reminding different events at the pre-defined time using pyrogram in python.